-We define "Adjusted EBITDA" as EBITDA adjusted for change in fair value of warrant liability, stock-based compensation expense, warrant expense and transaction costs associated with acquisitions.
+We define "Adjusted EBITDA" as EBITDA adjusted for change in fair value of warrant liability, change in fair value of investments, inventory step-up adjustment, stock-based compensation expense, restructuring expense, goodwill impairment and transaction costs associated with acquisitions.

 We believe that the use of EBITDA and Adjusted EBITDA provides an additional tool for investors to use in evaluating ongoing operating results and trends because it eliminates the effect of financing, capital expenditures, and non-cash expenses such as stock-based compensation and warrants, and provides investors with a means to compare our financial measures with those of comparable companies, which may present similar non-GAAP financial measures to investors.
 However, you should be aware when evaluating EBITDA and Adjusted EBITDA that we may incur future expenses similar to those excluded when calculating these measures.
 In addition, our presentation of these measures should not be construed as an inference that our future results will be unaffected by unusual or non-recurring items.
 Our computation of these measures, especially Adjusted EBITDA, may not be comparable to other similarly titled measures computed by other companies because not all companies calculate these measures in the same fashion.